microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

     - Numpy 1.25.2 or >= 1.26.4
   - Install: `pip install onnxruntime-qnn`
   - Install nightly package `python -m pip install -i https://aiinfra.pkgs.visualstudio.com/PublicPackages/_packaging/ORT-Nightly/pypi/simple/ort-nightly-qnn`

+## Qualcomm AI Hub
+Qualcomm AI Hub can be used to optimize and run models on Qualcomm hosted devices.
+OnnxRuntime QNN Execution Provider is a supported runtime in (Qualcomm AI Hub)[https://aihub.qualcomm.com/]

 ## Configuration Options
 The QNN Execution Provider supports a number of configuration options.
 These provider options are specified as key-value string pairs.